24th Infantry Regiment: Korean War

 Although the 24th performed well in the attack north of the Han and the subsequent general withdrawal of the Eighth Army after the Chinese Spring Offensive of 1951, its reputation was somewhat tarnished.
 But it performed well in the Army's drive back north in May and June 1951.
 In September 1950, the 24th's division commander, Gen. William B. Kean, requested that it be disbanded because it was "untrustworthy and incapable of carrying out missions expected of an infantry regiment."

 In August, the regiment's new commander, Colonel Thomas D. Gillis, prodded by the Division commander, closely examined the 24th's record in Korea.
 Determining that leadership had been the problem, he relieved a number of officers.
 After the change in command, Company F conducted a valiant bayonet and grenade charge on 15 September.
 However the positive performance of Company F was ignored by higher commands and the news media.
 By 1 October 1951, the 24th was dissolved.

 Soldiers fire the Javelin Anti-Tank Missile System during the Orient Shield 22 training exercise at Oyanohara Training Area, Kumamoto, Japan, August 28, 2022.

+The Kokura incident (小倉黒人米兵集団脱走事件) was a mass rape event by mutinous American soldiers of the 24th Infantry Regiment (United_States) against Japanese women in the city of Kokura in July 1950, after they rioted against deployment to Korea.

+22 year old American soldier James L. Clark from Marks, Missouri killed 4 Japanese who belonged to a single family, two sons and their parents on 4 July, 1950 in Kokura, leaving only Keiko, a 7 year old girl to survive.
+James Clark's original death sentence was commuted and he was not executed.

+On 11 July, 1950 in Kokura, 75, 100, 200 or 250 soldiers of the US 24th Infantry Regiment which was at Camp Jōno and ordered to deploy into the Korean war rioted and escaped their camp and went on a raping spree in Kokura against Japanese women and killed a Japanese man.
+“Testimony revealed in the 1975 Fukuoka Prefectural edition of the Asahi suggests that some women were sexually assaulted in front of their husbands.”
+The mass rapes being committed by the US soldiers on Japanese women were mentioned in a US military police report to the Fukuoka Area Provost Marshal, chief of Kyushu Civil affairs region, on 17 July 1950.

+US military censored all mention of the rapes in Japanese media.

+A novel was written based on the events by a Japanese man from Kokura, Seichō Matsumoto.
+Duchess Harris wrote an essay “How negative stereotypes in material culture impact global politics”, criticising Matsumoto's novelisation for focusing on race in the incident, saying “The image of the Black GI as rapist has become something of a staple in Japanese pornography and films about the Occupation.
+The Black rapist trope also appears in Matsumoto Seicho’s short story, Kuroji no e.”
+Others also criticised his racial focus.